0851997/Hexapod/README.md

 * Inside [main.py](./main.py) file the module [walking](./walking) can be used to call forward, backward, turning and strafing walking movement functions.
 * Sitting and standing can be found in [stableStance.py](./standing/stableStance.py) in module [standing](./standing).
 * Modules can be set to execute from [main.py](./main.py).
 Keyboard interrupt is possible to stop all actions and let the hexapod sit.

+# Hexapod-PRO78
+To get the Yolo detector to work you will need to download the following [zip file](https://drive.google.com/open?id=1PMZW4vWV5GoeFPflUKIzErvv4S2NUkbg).
+If you have downloaded this zip file extract it and you will need to put it in the **src folder**.

+Now you can run the program by executing the following command:

+`python yolo_detector.py --yolo yolo-coco`